Rejuvenate Your Lawn with Aeration and Overseeding

 Benefits of Aeration

-- Nutrient Absorption: Nutrients, water, and oxygen can move freely into the soil, promoting healthier root growth and overall plant health.
+Aeration is an essential practice in lawn care that brings many benefits to your lawn:- Nutrient Absorption: Nutrients, water, and oxygen can move freely into the soil, promoting healthier root growth and overall plant health.
 Depending on the type of plants in your landscape, nutrient absorption is important for making sure they get the right amount of what they need to thrive.

 - Reduced Thatch Buildup: Thatch, a layer of dead grass and debris accumulating over the top of the grass, can restrict water and nutrient absorption.
 Aeration helps break down that layer of thatch, allowing it to decompose properly and enrich the soil.